silven/tdd-php/README.md

 # TDD Workshop PHP

 This small repository is to help you get started learning to do TDD.
-It contains code skeletons for the Triangle Classification exercise as well as the Roman Numerals exercise.
+It contains code skeletons for the Triangle Classification, Roman Numerals and Stack-implementation exercises.

 ## Triangle Classification
 The task is to implement functionality to classify triangles.
 Triangles are either: